callison-burch/learning-translations-from-monolingual-texts/How to Run (short version).md

 3. Make sure you have the burstinessMeasures directory in the inputDataDirectory (the cwd).
 It should have:
     - burst.az.az
     - burst.az.en
 4. Make sure you have the config file.
+This is used by the inductor and evaluator.
 It should look something like this:
-    - >useprefix=true
+    - > useprefix=true
     > useprefixcands=false
     > inputDataDirectory=.
     > burstinessMeasuresDirectory=burstinessMeasures